axllent/gitlabci-composer-update-mr/README.md

 Comma-separate usernames to assign to either merge request assignees or reviewers.
 These users must have access to the project or exist, otherwise they are silently ignored from the merge request.

+Please note that multiple assignees/reviewers is a [GitLab premium feature](https://docs.gitlab.com/ee/user/project/issues/multiple_assignees_for_issues.html) and is [not currently supported](https://gitlab.com/gitlab-org/gitlab/-/issues/22171) in the Community Edition of GitLab.
+If you have assigned multiple users and you are using the Community Edition, then just the first user is assigned.

 ### `COMPOSER_MR_REPLACE_OPEN`

-Gitlab Composer Updater MR will always add the sha1sum of the `composer.lock` to any merge request to allow comparison.
+GitLab Composer Updater MR will always add the sha1sum of the `composer.lock` to any merge request to allow comparison.
 Upon update, if an open merge request is found with a matching sha1sum, then the current update is skipped.

 If no matching sha1sum merge request is found, then any previous outdated **open** merge request is closed and their branches removed.
 If you do not want this behavior then set this environment variable to `false`.